 If you’re looking for a little nature inside the big city, take a stroll through Tiergarten, located just west of Brandenburg Gate.
 As an alternative, check out Tempelhof Park in the southwest section of the city.
 This park was an airport during the Berlin Wall era, and you can still see the runways, control tower and more.

 Views of the city

 Berlin’s TV tower (Fernsehturm) is the highest building in the city, so it offers amazing views of the city.
 From here you can see Brandenburg Gate, the main train station, the Reichstag building, Tiergarten, Tempelhof, and so much more.
 It’s well worth buying tickets online ahead of time to avoid long waits.

 The Reichstag building is the seat of the German government.
 Take an audio tour of the glass dome and learn about German history and the present day government while taking in the scenery around you.
 Admission is free but you must register online ahead of time.

 A boat tour on the Spree River will take you past many Berlin sights while providing lots of information about what you’re seeing.
 They’re more enjoyable when the weather is nice, and not many river tours run during the winter months anyway.
-Consider this sightseeing cruise on the Spree River.
+Search for a Berlin river cruise here.

 Another great way to see Berlin (or any city for that matter) is by taking a walking tour.
 Berlin has many to choose from depending on what your interests are.
 Here are just a few walking tours in Berlin to check out:

 This list is not all encompassing.
+Certainly you can find dozens of activities and attractions in Berlin.
+Explore the different neighborhoods, try food from the different cultures that have shaped the city, and take in the history around every corner.
 There really are so many things to do in Berlin.
-Explore the different neighborhoods, try food from the different cultures that have shaped the city, and take in the history around every corner.
-Berlin is a must for any Germany itinerary, and it deserves plenty of time.
+The city is a must for any Germany itinerary, and it deserves plenty of time.